Redwood City, California

 Finally, our apartment provides us easy access to the lovely Redwood City community.
 We intentionally chose to live in our apartment building because of its social activities (parenting group too), a shallow pool perfect for kids, and close proximity to friends who also live there.
 We love that we are also within close walking distance to parks, restaurants, grocery stores and the weekend farmer’s market.

 What we enjoy most is spending these moments with our friends and family.
 Luckily, Paul’s mom and our best friends (Viktoria, Eric, and their two kids Kate & Alec) live within minutes.
 Kyle’s parents and our extended families live only a plane ride away.
 Our entire family is as excited as we are to spend time at our house with your child as he or she grows up.

 We promise that your child will be the most important person in our lives.
 We will provide your child with unconditional love, respect, support, and guidance for them to develop into an individual who can follow their own dreams.
-This also means that we are dedicated to providing them opportunities to explore their interests through education and experiences.
+This also means that we are dedicated to providing them opportunities to explore their own interests and curiosities through education, experiences, and travel.
 Because relationships and family are so important to us, we will do our best to do this all together.
 With that in mind, we are looking forward to developing a relationship with you that is the most comfortable for all of us.
 We have heard stories of many different situations, and would like to talk about what type of relationship you hope to have with your child and with us.

 In making your decision, we would love for you to get to know us better.
 We are more than happy to answer any questions you may have for us, big or small.
 In meeting us, we’re confident that you will see our commitment to each other, your child, and you.